jpgoldberg/toy-crypto-math/_sources/modules/wycheproof/index.rst.txt

 The following :ref:`JSON sample <siv.json>` contains a small portion of what you might see in a wycheproof JSON test data file.

-.. collapse:: Exerpt of test JSON file
+.. collapse:: Excerpt of test JSON file
     :open:

     .. code-block:: json